giovannistasi/good-will-hunting/README.md

 # Goodwill Hunting
 ![](client/public/Dashboard.png)

 Goodwill Hunting is a web app based on the concept of [time banking](https://en.wikipedia.org/wiki/Time-based_currency).
 A user can submit a request for help and volunteers will receive a certain number of "credits" based on the hours worked.
-In its current bare form, the website allows users to register and post job offers, volunteer to help others, and edit their own user page with skills that they possess.
+In its current prototype form, the website allows users to register and post job offers, volunteer to help others, and edit their own user page with skills that they possess.

 ![](client/public/UserProfile.png)